MohammadMaftoun/AI-Agents-Projects/README.md

 Welcome to the AI Agents Projects repository—a collection of diverse and innovative AI agent implementations designed to solve real-world challenges and explore cutting-edge technologies in artificial intelligence!
+Agentic AI, an emerging paradigm in artificial intelligence, refers to autonomous systems designed to pursue complex goals with minimal human intervention.
+Unlike traditional AI, which depends on structured instructions and close oversight, Agentic AI demonstrates adaptability, advanced decision-making capabilities, and self-sufficiency, enabling it to operate dynamically in evolving environments.

 ![MAGENT](https://cdn.prod.website-files.com/6583e2b6af21ee3aa85c3013/6627aef6e6037b64796345f8_Type%20of%20Ai%20Agent%20-%20Ampcome.png)